 These are normal human responses.
 Our brains pull the files that are easiest to find, much like a Google search engine.
 It’s what we do with the files our brains pull that matters most.

-When considering your diversity, equity, and inclusion goals, don’t forget to mix personality types.
+When considering your DEI goals, don’t forget to mix personality types.
 Most businesses will benefit from a workforce that is diverse in personality style, as well as diversity in race, sex, gender, ethnicity, religion, education, economic status, mental and physical ability, and more.
 The DISC Assessment can help you do another bias check before you make an employment decision.

 Did you post your executive job opening at historically Black colleges and universities (“HBCU”) and other sites that focus on underrepresented populations?
 Do you make assumptions about where leaders come from?
 If you look at the qualities most people agree “born leaders” have, you will notice that they are behavioral or skills-based, which means no one is born with them.